rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 {{< /note >}}

 {{< note >}}
 Throughout this guide commands will be given with example variables to provide general instructions for all readers.
-Replace each example variable in each command as described in the table below.
+Replace each example variable as described in the table below.
 {{< /note >}}

 | Example Variable         | Action to Take                                        |